AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 The following arguments are supported:

 ### Required
 * `cloud_type` - (Required) Cloud service provider to use to launch the gateway.
 Requires an integer value.
-Currently supports AWS(1), GCP(4), AZURE(8), OCI(16), AWSGov(256) and Alibaba Cloud (8192).
+Currently supports AWS(1), GCP(4), AZURE(8), OCI(16), AWSGOV(256), AWSCHINA(1024), AZURECHINA(2048) and Alibaba Cloud (8192).
 * `account_name` - (Required) Account name.
 This account will be used to launch Aviatrix gateway.
 * `gw_name` - (Required) Name of the Aviatrix gateway to be created.
 * `vpc_id` - (Required) VPC ID/VNet name of cloud provider.
-Example: AWS: "vpc-abcd1234", GCP: "vpc-gcp-test", AZURE: "vnet1:hello", OCI: "vpc-oracle-test1".
+Example: AWS/AWSGov/AWSChina: "vpc-abcd1234", GCP: "vpc-gcp-test", AZURE/AzureChina: "vnet1:hello", OCI: "vpc-oracle-test1".
 * `vpc_reg` - (Required) VPC region the gateway will be created in.
-Example: AWS: "us-east-1", GCP: "us-west2-a", AZURE: "East US 2", OCI: "us-ashburn-1".
+Example: AWS: "us-east-1", GCP: "us-west2-a", AZURE: "East US 2", OCI: "us-ashburn-1", AWSGov: "us-gov-west-1", AWSChina: "cn-north-1", AzureChina: "China North".
 * `gw_size` - (Required) Size of the gateway instance.
-Example: AWS: "t2.large", GCP: "n1-standard-1", AZURE: "Standard_B1s", OCI: "VM.Standard2.2".
+Example: AWS/AWSGov/AWSChina: "t2.large", GCP: "n1-standard-1", AZURE/AzureChina: "Standard_B1s", OCI: "VM.Standard2.2".
 * `subnet` - (Required) A VPC network address range selected from one of the available network ranges.
 Example: "172.31.0.0/20". **NOTE: If using `insane_mode`, please see notes [here](#insane_mode-1).**

 ### HA